alunegov/MiniAppContest/README.md

 - user presses the *Pay* button
 - Mini App makes request to the backend, listing selected items
 - backend via Bot API (`createInvoiceLink` method) creates invoice link and returns its URL in response
-- Mini App opens invoice using `WebApp.openInvoice`
+- Mini App opens invoice using `WebApp.openInvoice` with provided URL
-- user fills payment details, phone number and shipping address and proceed with payment
+- user fills in payment details, phone number and shipping address and proceed with payment
-- Telegram sends `pre_checkout_query` update to the bot, to which it always replys positively
+- Telegram sends `pre_checkout_query` update to the bot, to which it always respond positively
 - `WebApp.openInvoice` calls the specified callback with payment status